1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“An experiment
-without replicatioti is not a scientific experiment.
-The single
-seed could have been a hybrid, a mutant, or a contaminant.”
-(Medvedev and Lerner, p.
-25)

 “Lysenko considered that, if he could alter a winter into a
 spring form and then reverse the process, there are no im¬
 mutable genes for winter habit, and all depends on the envi¬